WangLabCSU/geokit/README.md

         number_of_samples >= 6L
     )
 head(diabetes_nephropathy_gse_records[1:5])
 #>                                                                                                                                Title
-#> 1 The expression of mRNA and lncRNA in peripheral blood mononuclear cells (PBMCs) of diabetes mellitus, diabetic retinopathy (DR), diabetic peripheral neuropathy (DPN) and diabetic nephropathy (DN) patients
-#> 2                                                     Secretory Leukocyte Peptidase Inhibitor (SLPI) is a Novel Predictor of Tubulointerstitial Injury and Renal Outcome in Patients with Diabetic Nephropathy
-#> 3                                                                                                                    Bulk RNA-seq on mouse model of diabetic nephropathy and in vitro model of SRSF7 knockdown
-#> 4                                                                            RNA-seq profiling of tubulointerstitial tissue reveals a potential therapeutic role of dual anti-phosphatase 1 in kidney diseases
-#> 5                                                                                                  Human Tubular Epithelial Cells Activate a Coordinated Stress Response after Serum Exposure [RNAseq-pid2019]
-#> 6                                                                                                  Human Tubular Epithelial Cells Activate a Coordinated Stress Response after Serum Exposure [RNAseq-pid1830]
+#>                                                                                                                               <char>
+#> 1:   Endothelial Kallikrein-Related Peptidase 8 Promotes Diabetic Nephropathy via Reducing SDC4 Expression and Enhancing LIF Release
+#> 2:         Upregulation of FGF13 promotes type 2 diabetic nephropathy by modulating glomerular endothelial mitochondrial homeostasis
+#> 3:                   Sodium Butyrate Ameliorates Renal Tubular Lipid Accumulation Through the PP2A-TFEB axis in Diabetic Nephropathy
+#> 4: Deciphering the Transcriptomic Landscape of Type 2 Diabetes: Insights from Bulk RNA Sequencing and Single-Cell Analysis [RNA-seq]
+#> 5:                                                                  Effect of overexpssion Kallistatin(SERPINA4) in HGC-27 cell line
 #>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      Summary
-#> 1 DR, DPN and DN are common complications in diabetes, and the differentially expressed mRNAs and lncRNAs in these diabetic complications may help to identify the molecular markers for the onset and progression of diseases.
-In our study, high-throughput sequencing technique was used to analyze the expression profile of mRNA and lncRNA in the peripheral blood of health control, T2DM, DR, DPN and DN patients, in order to determine the differentially expressed  transcriptomic profiles changes in diabetic complications and identify the shared and specific biological signaling pathways related to DR, DPN and DN.
-#> 2                                                                                                                                                                                                          Tubulointerstitial injury plays an important role in diabetic nephropathy (DN) progression; however, no reliable urinary molecule has been used to predict tubulointerstitial injury and renal outcome of DN clinically.
-In this study, based on tubulointerstitial transcriptome, we identified secretory leukocyte peptidase inhibitor (SLPI) as the molecule associated with renal fibrosis and prognosis of DN. more...
-#> 3                                                                                                                                                                                                                  In this dataset, we utilized the db/db, uninephrectomy and renin-hypertension mouse model.
-We performed bulk RNA-seq and compared vehicle to ACE inhibitor, Rosiglitizone, SGLT2 inhibitor, ACEi + Rosiglitizone and ACEi + SGLT2i at two time points (2 days and 2 weeks).
-To study the mechanism, we also performed bulk RNA-seq on human primary tubular epithelial cells with or without SRSF7 siRNA knockdown.
-#> 4                                                                                                                                                                                                                                 We profiled manually microdissected tubulointerstitial tissue from 43 IgA nephropathy, 3 diabetes mellitus nephropathy, 3 focal segmental glomerulosclerosis, 3 lupus nephritis, 4 membranous nephropathy, and 9 minimal change disease biopsy cores and 22 nephrectomy controls by RNA sequencing.
-The 3 outliers which were not included in our main analysis were also uploaded in this database.
-#> 5                                                                                                                                                                                                   Proteinuria, the spillage of serum proteins into the urine, is a feature of glomerulonephritides, podocyte disorders and diabetic nephropathy.
-However, the response of tubular epithelial cells to serum protein exposure has not been systematically characterized.
-Using transcriptomic profiling we studied serum-induced changes in primary human tubular epithelial cells cultured in 3D microphysiological devices. more...
-#> 6                                                                                                                                                                                                   Proteinuria, the spillage of serum proteins into the urine, is a feature of glomerulonephritides, podocyte disorders and diabetic nephropathy.
-However, the response of tubular epithelial cells to serum protein exposure has not been systematically characterized.
-Using transcriptomic profiling we studied serum-induced changes in primary human tubular epithelial cells cultured in 3D microphysiological devices. more...
+#>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       <char>
+#> 1:                                                                                                                                                                                                                                                                                                                                                       The molecular mechanisms underlying diabetic nephropathy (DN) are poorly defined.
+We sought to investigate the roles of kallikrein-related peptidases (KLKs) in DN pathogenesis.
+Screening of renal tissue from diabetic mice revealed KLK8 as the most highly induced gene in KLK family.
+KLK8 expression was greater in glomerular endothelial cells (GECs) than other glomerular cells in DN patients and diabetic mice. more...
+#> 2:                                                                                           Studies of diabetic glomerular injury raise the possibility of developing useful early biomarkers and therapeutic approaches for the treatment of type 2 diabetic nephropathy (T2DN).
+In this study, it is found that FGF13 expression is induced in glomerular endothelial cells (GECs) during T2DN progression, and endothelial-specific deletion of Fgf13 potentially alleviates T2DN damage.
+Fgf13 deficiency restores the expression of Parkin both in the cytosolic, mitochondrial, and nuclear fractions under diabetic conditions, resulting in improved mitochondrial homeostasis and endothelial barrier integrity due to promotion of mitophagy and inhibition of apoptosis. more...
+#> 3:                                                                                                                                                                                                                                                                                                                         Background: Diabetic kidney disease (DKD) is the leading cause of end-stage renal disease worldwide with limited treatment options.
+The intricate pathogenesis of dysregulated lipid metabolism leading to the development of DKD remains obscure.
+Lipophagy, which refers to the autophagic degradation of intracellular lipid droplets, has been found to be impaired in DKD, resulting in renal tubule dysfunction and ectopic lipid deposition (ELD). more...
+#> 4:                                                                                                                                                            Type 2 diabetes (T2D) is a chronic metabolic disorder characterized by insulin resistance and relative insulin deficiency.
+It is a significant public health concern worldwide, with an estimated prevalence of over 422 million individuals affected globally.
+This number is projected to rise, making diabetes one of the leading causes of morbidity and mortality.
+It is associated with numerous severe microvascular and macrovascular complications, including retinopathy, nephropathy, cardiovascular diseases, and neuropathy, which substantially impact patients' quality of life and healthcare systems. more...
+#> 5: Kallistatin has been demonstrated to possess inhibitory effects across several malignancies, including hepatocellular carcinoma, gastric cancer and breast cancer.
+Subsequent evidence has increasingly suggested that KS has pleiotropic roles in modulating a broad spectrum of diseases, including in diabetic nephropathy, idiopathic pulmonary fibrosis and autoimmune uveitis.
+However, the precise function and molecular mechanisms underlying tumor-induced immune escape attributed to KS remain unclear, necessitating further investigation to determine its role in this context.For this propose, we establish SERPINA4 stably expressed cell line(and control) in HGC-27 cells, and RNA-seq was performed to reveal the trancriptome changes between there two cell lines.
 #>        Organism                                               Type
-#> 1               Homo sapiens Expression profiling by high throughput sequencing
+#>          <char>                                             <char>
-#> 2               Homo sapiens Expression profiling by high throughput sequencing
+#> 1: Homo sapiens Expression profiling by high throughput sequencing
-#> 3 Mus musculus; Homo sapiens Expression profiling by high throughput sequencing
+#> 2: Homo sapiens Expression profiling by high throughput sequencing
-#> 4               Homo sapiens Expression profiling by high throughput sequencing
+#> 3: Homo sapiens Expression profiling by high throughput sequencing
-#> 5               Homo sapiens Expression profiling by high throughput sequencing
+#> 4: Homo sapiens Expression profiling by high throughput sequencing
-#> 6               Homo sapiens Expression profiling by high throughput sequencing
+#> 5: Homo sapiens Expression profiling by high throughput sequencing
 #>                                                            FTP download
+#>                                                                  <char>
-#> 1 GEO (GTF, TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE185nnn/GSE185011/
+#> 1: GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE255nnn/GSE255028/
-#> 2      GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE158nnn/GSE158230/
+#> 2: GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE192nnn/GSE192889/
-#> 3      GEO (CSV) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE199nnn/GSE199437/
+#> 3: GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE266nnn/GSE266108/
-#> 4      GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE175nnn/GSE175759/
+#> 4: GEO (TSV) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE280nnn/GSE280402/
-#> 5      GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE159nnn/GSE159586/
+#> 5: GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE262nnn/GSE262922/
+#>           ID SRA Run Selector Project   Contains Datasets Platforms
+#>        <int>           <char>  <char>     <char>   <char>    <char>
+#> 1: 200255028             <NA>    <NA>  9 Samples     <NA>  GPL24676
+#> 2: 200192889             <NA>    <NA>  9 Samples     <NA>  GPL24676
+#> 3: 200266108             <NA>    <NA>  6 Samples     <NA>  GPL24676
+#> 4: 200280402             <NA>    <NA> 16 Samples     <NA>  GPL16791
+#> 5: 200262922             <NA>    <NA>  6 Samples     <NA>  GPL20301
+#>    Series Accession number_of_samples
+#>              <char>             <int>
+#> 1:        GSE255028                 9
+#> 2:        GSE192889                 9
+#> 3:        GSE266108                 6
+#> 4:        GSE280402                16
-#> 6      GEO (TXT) ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE159nnn/GSE159554/
+#> 5:        GSE262922                 6
 ```

-After filtering, we got 19 candidate datasets.
+After filtering, we got 36 candidate datasets.
 This can reduce a lot of
 time of us comparing with refining datasets by reading the summary
 records.

-### Download data from GEO database - `get_geo`
+### Download data from GEO database - `geo`

 GEO database mainly provides SOFT (Simple Omnibus Format in Text)
 formatted files for GPL, GSM and GDS entity.
 SOFT is designed for rapid